 The teams are aligned according to the operational needs, and they have enough authority to self-organize internally and define the roles.
 This is an ongoing process, and the roles are revised and updated regularly.

 Both RAtSCIur and Holacracy create and support the systems with distributed authority, and thus the leaders do not have the burden of having to make every decision on their own.
 This also improves the quality and objectiveness of decisions made because more expertise is involved.
 And since each specialist is engaged in different projects and domains, they contribute with opinions based on the data from various business aspects, which improves the quality even more.

 If this sounds like too much work, you are not far away from the truth.
-Building the process that properly balances authority, responsibility and accountability is hard, and so is staying in the loop and taking the risks.
+Building a process that properly balances authority, responsibility and accountability is hard, and so is staying in the loop and taking risks.
 But there is no silver bullet, and the problems are not solved properly by just handing them off.
-Hopefully this article has helped to define the right type and amount of your engagement in the processes.
+Hopefully, this article has helped to define the right type and amount of your engagement in the processes.